khonchanphearaa007/Microservice/README.md

 - Node.js
 - MogoDB
 - RabbitMQ
-- Mobile App (Next Feature comming soon...)
+- Mobile App (Kotlin: Next Feature comming soon...)

 Include the system it have:
 * User service for verity name, email into (MogoDB)
 * Task service handles and task process working with title, description, userId event into (RabbitMQ)
 * Notification service -Listions service when Taske service it must be create event it to message broker in docker with RabbitMQ
+* product service handles of process (Name, Price, Quantity) into alert (RabbitMQ)
 * API-Gateway for router requests to Microservice

 # Teach Stack